AreebaMushtaq/AreebaMushtaq/README.md

 ## 🌟 Goals
 - Contribute to **open-source projects** in Data Science & AI
 - Land an internship/job in **Data Science or AI**
 - Master **Python, AI frameworks, and real-world project experience**
+-
+## 🎉 Fun Fact
+I love exploring new technologies while sipping endless cups of tea and sometimes I challenge myself by building mini-projects in a single day! 🚀